vortex-data/vortex/docs/quickstart.rst

 Write
 ^^^^^

 Reading and writing both require an async runtime, in this example we use Tokio.
-The LayoutWriter knows how to write Vortex arrays to disk:
+The :class:`~vortex_serde::file::write::writer::VortexFileWriter` knows how to write Vortex arrays to
+disk:

 .. code-block:: rust

    use std::path::Path;

    use tokio::fs::File as TokioFile;
-   use vortex::serde::layouts::LayoutWriter;
+   use vortex_serde::file::write::writer::VortexFileWriter;

    let file = TokioFile::create(Path::new("example.vortex"))
        .await
        .unwrap();
-   let writer = LayoutWriter::new(file)
+   let writer = VortexFileWriter::new(file)
        .write_array_columns(cvtx.clone())
        .await
        .unwrap();